chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 This method groups cell types together based on their ontological relationships thus providing a loose lineage-based ordering.

-An in-depth description of this method can be found [here](./cell-type-ontology-ordering.md)
+An in-depth description of this method can be found [here](./cell-type-ontology-ordering.md).

 ## Processing of expression data

 ### Removal of duplicate cells

-Some data at the cellxgene portal is duplicated due to independent submissions, for example meta-analysis vs original data.
+Some data at the cellxgene data portal is duplicated due to independent submissions, for example meta-analysis vs original data.
 All data submitted to the portal is curated to indicate whether any cell is the primary data.
 Only cells demarcated as primary data are included in the processing steps below.

 ### Removal of low coverage cells

-Any cell that has less than 500 genes expressed is excluded, this filters out about 8% of all data and does not eliminate any cell type in its entirety <span style="color:blue">[TODO - investigate if the are cell types systematically affected by this]</span>.
+Any cell that has less than 500 genes expressed is excluded, this filters out about 8% of all data and does not eliminate any cell type in its entirety <span style="color:blue"> [TODO - investigate if the are cell types systematically affected by this] </span>.
 This filter enables more consistent quantile vectors used for the normalization step.

 ### Gene-length pre-normalization